mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 SqlServerBootstrap.Initialize();
 ```

 After that, you can then start calling the Bulk Operations.
-See the sample codes below.
+See the sample code snippets below.

 ### BulkDelete

-The codes below only showcasing the [BulkDelete](/operation/bulkdelete) via `System.Collections.Generic.IEnumerable<T>`.
+The code snippets below only showcasing the [BulkDelete](/operation/bulkdelete) via `System.Collections.Generic.IEnumerable<T>`.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())